SabaFarahani/Select-List-l/README.md

 # Select-List-l
 Part One of Third Test Project.
-Responsive and Search both for the job title and skills by js.
+Responsive and available to search both for the job title and skills by js.